pcaserta/Bamazon/README.md

-# Web-App
+# Bamazon

-Web-App is a functioning node application that allows the user to "purchase items" displayed by the app.
+Bamazon is a functioning node application that allows the user to "purchase items" displayed by the app.
 It updates the mysql database in realtime.
 There is a also a mangager view which allows the user to view different statistics regarding the products.

 ---